Evnty

 Features

-• Async Iteration: Events can be consumed as async iterables using for-await-of loops
+- Async Iteration: Events, Signals, and Sequences can be consumed as async iterables using for-await-of loops

-• Event Composition: Merge, combine, and transform multiple event streams into new events
+- Event Composition: Merge multiple event streams into unified events

-• Minimal Dependencies: Lightweight with only essential dependencies for optimal bundle size
+- Zero Dependencies: Lightweight with no external dependencies for optimal bundle size

 Platform Support